Jake Kean

-Jacob Kendall Kean (born 4 February 1991) is an English footballer who plays as a goalkeeper for Notts County, where he is also the clubs first team goalkeeper coach.
+Jacob Kendall Kean (born 4 February 1991) is an English football coach and former professional footballer, who is head of goalkeeping at EFL League One side Burton Albion.

-He was previously at Blackburn Rovers, appearing as their first choice keeper for both the 2012–13 and 2013–14 seasons before picking up a knee injury.
-He has since had loan spells with Hartlepool United, Rochdale, and Yeovil Town.
+As a player, he was a goalkeeper who played for Blackburn Rovers, appearing as their first choice keeper for both the 2012–13 and 2013–14 seasons before picking up a knee injury.
+He has since had loan spells with Hartlepool United, Rochdale, and Yeovil Town and Oldham Athletic.
+He signed for Norwich City in 2015 but failed to make a first team appearance and instead spent time on loan with Colchester United and Swindon Town.
+He later took in spells with Sheffield Wednesday, Mansfield Town and Grimsby Town before joining Notts County as a player/coach.
 Kean has played internationally for England under-20s once.